Sex Offender Registry

 South Carolina law does not prohibit sex offender from having a social media account, or maintaining a presence online.

 Restrictions against internet usage would have to be placed by the court at the time of sentencing, or a restriction while on probation.

 Some social networking sites have policies against sex offenders maintaining an account on their platforms; please visit the specifics site’s help page for more information.

-Generally speaking, it is unlawful for a sex offender who has been convicted of any of the following offenses to reside within 1,000 feet of a school, daycare center, children’s recreational facility, park, or public playground:
+It is unlawful for a sex offender who has been convicted of any of the following offenses in this state to relocate to a residence within 1,000 feet of a school, daycare center, children’s recreational facility, park, or public playground: